 Life is an ongoing cycle of ruptures and repairs.
 Our ability to repair these ruptures is the greatest gift we can give to one another.
 My goal as a therapist is to help you get to a place within yourself where you feel seen and heard, and make sense of your life.
 You may feel stuck right now.
 If you have the desire to grow and want to experience connected relationships that thrive as well as living life from an authentic place, then let's talk!

-Coparent Well The Essentials is a course for divorced, separated, or never married parents learn how to coparent effectively and raise well adjusted kids.
+Coparent well is a course for divorced, separated, or never married parents who desire to learn how to coparent effectively and raise well adjusted kids.
 Taught and created by Dr. Jenna, the course covers 23 different chapters and bonus materials to help coparents learn to take themselves out of the issues and put their kids first.
+WWW.COPARENTWELL.THINKIFIC.COM

 Respect and Gratitude start at home.
 In this world of entitlement, empathy is the antidote!
 Cohosts Dr. Jenna and Kristen Perlmutter offer tips on how to raise caring, respectful, and grateful children in our fast paced culture.
 The first episode dives more into respect while the second part offers tools for parents on the importance of teaching our children gratitude